Skip to main content

 What if they are totally different to you?

 You may not have anticipated your donor-conceived genetic sibling(s)’s lifestyle and circumstances and they may not have anticipated yours.
-For example, you may not have considered each other’s sexual orientation or family set up (for example, single parent or divorced/separated family).
+For example, you may not have considered each other’s sexual orientation, gender identity or family set up (for example, single parent or divorced/separated family).

 You may not share the same social/educational/cultural background, you could have very different life experiences and lifestyles and your first language may not be the same.
 Your donor-conceived genetic sibling(s) may know the identity, and may be in touch with, your donor or one or more of your other donor-conceived genetic siblings.